 - Ten Top Immune Boosting Foods

 Chronic stress has the ability to make the body more susceptible to infection by reducing its white blood cell count.
 In addition, it reduces the strength of T-cells, which are another important part of the immune system.
-Moreover, stress causes the body to redistribute immune system cells to the skin and lymph nodes, taking them away from the rest of the body, where an infection may be lurking.
+Moreover, stress causes the body to redistribute immune system cells to the skin and lymph nodes, taking them away from the rest of the body, where an infection like Candida may be lurking.
 One key method for reducing stress includes avoiding conversations, people, environments or situations which are reliable sources of stress.
 Reducing one’s number of chores and trimming to-do lists is another major stress reduction technique.

 - How to Boost Your Immune System – Stress Less